 - Shared with everyone.
 If a Dashboard or Look is intended for use by your entire organization (or by an entire department), you can store that item in the Shared space.
 Items in the Shared Space inherit the access settings configured for the Shared space: if everyone in the organization has access to the Shared space then everyone in the organization will have access to the Dashboards and Looks found in that space.
 (Keep in mind, however, that only administrators have the right to store items in the Shared space.)

 Of course, you don’t have to give everyone access to a Space; that’s up to you.
 Alternatively, you can also create sub-spaces and use different access permissions for each of those spaces.
 For example, you might create a sub-space named IT and give access only to users who belong to the IT group.
-Or suppose you access a Space and see something similar to this:

 By default, each folder in the Shared space represents a single Identity Cloud application.
 For example, suppose your Shared space looks similar to this: